 What is crowdfunding science?

-This is not a new concept, in fact Alfred Russel Wallace funded his work by selling specimens he collected from his field work to fund his research, so the theory of evolution was discovered because of crowdfunding science back in 1858.
-If he only sold specimens to one person he probably could not have afforded to do all the research he did, but by selling specimens to a number of people he could pool the money together to make it count affording him the opportunity to discover his theory of evolution in the area now known as Wallacea!
+This is not a new concept, in fact Alfred Russel Wallace (recognised as the co-founder of the theory of evolution) funded his work by selling specimens he collected from his field work to fund his research, so the theory of evolution was discovered because of crowdfunding science back in 1858.
+If he only sold specimens to one person he probably could not have afforded to do all the research he did, but by selling specimens to a number of people he could pool the money together to make it count affording him the opportunity to discover his theory of evolution in the area now known as Wallacea.
 Our former brand name was Walacea as a tribute to Alfred Wallace and how he used funding from the crowd to help fund one of the most important scientific discoveries in scientific history.
 We have recently rebranded to Crowd.Science to help people remember our name more easily.

-Does Crowd.Science have any features that differ from other crowdfunding platforms (for people who are supporting scientists)?
+Does Crowd.Science have any features that differ from other crowdfunding platforms (for both people who are supporting science & scientists)?

-1. Crowd.Science only accepts science projects, these can be scientific research or projects aimed at supporting outreach.
-So far we have only worked with scientists working at universities, however we are happy to accept projects from independent scientists or citizen scientists.
+1. Crowd.Science only accepts science projects, these can be scientific research, applied science or science communicatin.
+So far we have only worked with scientists working at universities or charities, however we are happy to accept projects from independent scientists or citizen scientists.
 This means that on Crowd.Science you will only be able to fund and browse science projects.

 Does Crowd.Science have any features that differ from other crowdfunding platforms (for scientists thinking about crowdfunding)?